 Trust: A legal arrangement that involves three parties: the grantor, the beneficiary, and the trustee.
 This specifies the management and distribution of your property, as well as how and when it will be distributed.

 You have worked hard to provide a legacy for your family to enjoy.
 When the time comes, you want to be able to pass along your assets to your loved ones—but both tax and legal complications can get in the way if a proper plan has not been established ahead of time.
 A North Star Resource Group financial advisor can help facilitate the creation or an update of your estate plan by following the steps below:

-1) Your advisor will determine your estate planning objectives and goals, in addition to analyzing your current financial situation.
+1. Your advisor will work with you to determine your estate planning objectives and goals, in addition to analyzing your current financial situation.

-2) Your advisor will then actively work with your tax and legal professionals to develop recommendations for the option(s) that will best suit your objectives and goals.
+2. Your advisor will then actively work with your tax and legal professionals to develop recommendations for the option(s) that will suit your objectives and goals.

 3. Once all of this information is determined, your advisor, in conjunction with your tax and legal professionals, will present the estate planning strategy recommended for you.

 4. Your advisor can continue to assist and advise you on changes that occur throughout your lifetime.

 5. Lastly, your advisor will offer assistance to your tax and legal professionals in the cost-effective administration of your estate plan after your death.

 Planning for something that may happen years down the road and affects your loved ones is a rather large task.
 In considering what you want to leave and to whom, reflect on the following questions:

 There is much to consider in your estate plan—from state laws to family considerations to tax implications and more.
 Estate planning is a highly personal process, yet with the right guidance and active assistance, you can obtain a sense of security in knowing that your legacy is protected.